The continued conflict in Yemen is pushing millions of people in Yemen to the brink of famine.

 The current level of hunger in Yemen is unprecedented and causing severe hardship for millions of people.
-Now, 17 million people in the country are food insecure, meaning they do not have enough food.
-Of these, 6.8 million – that is almost one in four people – are severely food insecure and rely entirely on external assistance.
+Now, almost 18 million people in the country are food insecure, meaning they do not have enough food.
+Of these, more than 8 million are severely food insecure and rely entirely on external assistance.
 The rate of child malnutrition is one of the highest in the world.

 The nutrition situation continues to deteriorate.
 A recent survey showed that almost one third of families have gaps in their diets, and hardly ever consume foods like pulses, vegetables, fruit, dairy products or meat.
 More than 3 million pregnant and nursing women and children under 5 need support to prevent or cure malnutrition.

 More than half of all families are buying food on credit, up by almost 50 percent compared to pre-crisis levels.
 Salary payments for public sector employees have been suspended since September 2016, affecting nearly 30 percent of the Yemeni population who depend on government salaries and pensions.